artemsok/zotero/README.md

 # Script to find orphaned Zotero attachments
-Often Zotero leaves files attached to none of the entries in the database due to connectivity issues during sync or other problems.
-This script finds these entries and prins theire names to stdout.
+Zotero Often leaves files attatched to none of the database entries (due to connectivity issues during sync or other problems).
+This script finds these entries and prints their names to stdout.

 ## Usage
-The script only prints the orphaned dirnames.
-To actually purge them, run in the zotero/storage directory

-`python path-to-script/ZoteroCleanOrphanedFiles.py | xargs rm -r`
+The script only prints the orphaned directory names.
+To actually purge them, run in the zotero/storage directory `python path-to-script/ZoteroCleanOrphanedFiles.py | xargs rm -r`

 ## History